B2B Web · Gov / Public Sector

 Can’t track many docs at once

 Legacy Horizon flow versus bulk-first steps in the redesign.
-Toggle Show changes to compare.
+The comparison cycles automatically; use Show changes to control it yourself.

 Leveraging and adapting the GDS system